A Regional Section of Pax Christi USA and Pax Christi International

 Prayer – Study – Action E-Newsletters

-Latest Pax Christi Newsletters Regional, National, and International
+Latest Pax Christi News – Regional, National, and International

-PCUSA’s Summer 2014 issue of The Peace Current
+PCUSA’s Spring 2015 Issue of The Peace Current

 For additional Pax Christi and news items of interest, click here.